Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Shit, yeah," he agreed, and plucked his pair from where he’d hung them on his shirt’s neck seam.
 Baseball chuckled and fished his pair out of his pocket, and Adam looked back to Marty for approval.
 "Better?"

-*"Much* better," she agreed, and started the music
+"*Much* better," she agreed, and started the music

 The Beef Brothers exchanged a high five, waved farewell to Farmer Joe-Bob-Jim Whatever, and Adam set about putting a lot of road between them and Scotch Creek.